 - Kitchen valance and curtains: Use over the sink and other windows, consider also for a breakfast nook.

 - Wall clock: Place this where it is easily while working in the kitchen or eating in the breakfast nook.

-- Jars and canisters: Place a pair of owl cookie jars or condiment canisters on the kitchen counter.
+- Jars and canisters: Place an owl cookie jar or some condiment canisters on the kitchen counter.

 - Trivets: Leave these on the counter near the oven and range for easy use.